-The cruise line currently offers 4-day voyages aboard Norwegian Sky and includes Free Unlimited Beverages, complimentary restaurants, and free award-winning entertainment and nightlife.
+The cruise line currently offers 4 to 5-day voyages aboard Norwegian Sky and includes Free Unlimited Beverages, complimentary restaurants, and free award-winning entertainment and nightlife.
 Cruises also receive a choice of 2 free additional onboard extras, when you book an oceanview or higher stateroom.
 With an overnight stay in Havana, take advantage of the time to arrange a schedule of activities on your own: stroll along the evocative Malecón, get lost among the Baroque facades and colonial cobblestone streets of Old Havana, or see the world-class art collection at Museo Nacional de Bellas Artes.
 Fares include required medical insurance.
-Travel visa can be obtained through Norwegian for a separate cost of $75 per person.
+Travel visa is obtained through Norwegian for a separate cost of $75 per person.
 Check their Cuba FAQs for more information (pdf).

 Experience the culture and heritage of Cuba on 5 to 8-day itineraries offered aboard the Empress of the Seas or Majesty of the Seas.
 Cuban culture, music and cuisine lives onshore and onboard your ship, with Havana-inspired nights at the new Boleros.
 Cruise fare includes required insurance.
-Travel visa can be facilitated by Royal Caribbean at a separate cost of $75 per person.
+Travel visa is facilitated by Royal Caribbean at a separate cost of $75 per person.
 Shore Excursion options are available for purchase and include a walking tour of old Havana where you will view the beautiful architecture, a visit to nearby Cojimar, one of Hemingway’s favorite retreats, and a panoramic ride in a vintage, bubble-gum-colored American automobile along the quintessential Malecón waterfront.
 Check their Cuba FAQs for more information.

 Globus provides comprehensive people-to-people programs and escorted land tours with included highlights such as interactive dance lessons in Guardalavaca, an overnight stay in a Casa Particular in Trinidad and a one-on-one performance and discussion with jazz musicians in Old Havana.
 Their 8 to 13-day itineraries include intra-tour airfare, hotel stays, meals and more as you are immersed in captivating educational activities throughout Havana and the island of Cuba.
 Their 2017 “Cuba by Land & Sea” itinerary also includes an 8-Day cruise aboard the Celestyal Crystal.
 Additional taxes & fees include required medical insurance and travel visa for any 2017 departures.
 Travel visa can be obtained through your airline of choice for a separate cost for any 2018 dates.
 Read the Globus “Know Before You Go” guide [pdf] for more information.